apc-llc/nvcc-llvm-ir/README.md

 ## Optimized LLVM IR retrieval

 The libNVVM library itself statically links to NVIDIA's customized LLVM engine, and like most of other binaries in CUDA Toolkit is fully stripped (no debug info, no function frames, etc.).
-Fortunately, libNVVM is still dynamically linked against the standard C library, which allows to analyse memory allocations and data transfers.
+Fortunately, libNVVM is still dynamically linked against the standard C library, which allows to analyze memory allocations and data transfers.
 Instrumentation of `malloc` function reveals Module-sized space allocation in the beginning of `nvvmCompileProgam`:

 ```
 void* result = malloc_real(size);